Where to go on holiday in July

 Take a golfing holiday in France and keep the costs down by staying at a self-catering holiday village.
 Recommended locations include Moliets Holiday Village on the Cote d’Argent, and Port Bourgenay Holiday Village in the Vendee.

 In the Cotswolds you could combine sailing, waterskiing, wakeboarding and fishing at the Cotswold Water Park Hotel.
-In the pretty Cotswold village of Old Minster, the Old Swan & Minster Mill is a 15th-century inn set in 65 acres of gardens and meadows that has recently been restored by the de Savary family.
+In the pretty village of Old Minster, the Old Swan & Minster Mill is a 15th-century inn set in 65 acres of gardens and meadows that has recently been restored by the de Savary family.
+Another stunning hotel in the Cotswolds is Whatley Manor which has a two-Michelin star restaurant and an outstanding spa.

 Get the wind in your hair on a sailing holiday – either bareboat or skippered.
 If you don’t know the ropes yet, get yourself to sailing school or join a flotilla.
 See our selection of the best sailing holidays.